cytechmobile/radicle-github-actions-adapter/README.md

 # Radicle GitHub Actions Adapter

-An adapter for the Radicle Broker that report back to the broker the results from GitHub Actions than are executed for each push.
+An adapter for the Radicle CI Broker (`rad:zwTxygwuz5LDGBq255RA2CbNGrz8`) that will report back to the broker the results from GitHub Actions than are executed for each push.

 ## Documentation